Vivonet/Gravity/README.md

 For example, if you've explicitly set a width, minWidth, maxWidth, etc., you can access the corresponding constraint by passing in "width", "minWidth", and so on.

+There are only a handful of these implemented at the moment.

 ##Benefits
 ###True Native UI
 Gravity is purely an iOS framework (and perhaps someday OS X).
 It doesn't make compromises when it comes to supporting multiple platforms and produces blistering fast, truly native layouts using Auto Layout.
 Only the way you specify your interfaces has changed, not the final result.

 ###Rapid Prototyping
-Gravity is so simple, you can actually use it to build real usable interfaces faster than you could in a visual layout tool.
-Use it to sketch out interface ideas
+Gravity is so simple, you can actually use it to build *actual* interfaces faster than you could mock them up using a mockup tool.
+Use it to sketch out a functioning UI for your app in minutes rather than the hours native Auto Layout would take.

+Gravity uses all native types (except for the special GravityView), so migrating from a Gravity-based layout to a storyboard or XIB is also very natural.
+Just make your controller properties IBOutlets and bind them as usual.

 ###No More Interface Builder!
 One of the main motivations for Gravity was to break free of the horror known as Interface Builder.
 Now you can finally architect your interfaces simply and precisely in code.
 No need for scary wishy-washy mouse-driven interface design anymore.
 Take complete control of your layout and ditch less worthy paradigms and complex proprietary file formats.
 Interfaces should not be drawn with a mouse.
 That's really all there is to say about it.
 Welcome to the 21st century.

+###No More Outlets!
+Outlets are a joke.
+Most frameworks would simply bind interface elements to their code-side counterparts automatically (as does Gravity), but for some reason Apple felt like burdening the user with this bizarre ritual of tying views to their properties manually by dragging lines from Interface Builder into your code file.
+Okay.

+Thankfully this nonsense is gone with Gravity.
+Interface elements are automatically bound to their controller properties of the same name.
+So that's one whole paradigm you won't even have to think about anymore when using Gravity.

 ##Downsides
 Everything comes at a cost!
 It would be foolish to claim Gravity didn't have any downsides at all.
 So in the interest of full disclosure, here are a few: